Alignak-monitoring/alignak-doc/source/02_installation/01_system.rst

    * python 2.7 or 3.5/3.6
    * python pip

 The Python `pip` tool is necessary to install the Python dependencies needed by Alignak.
-This tricky hack is necessary because all the required packages are not always avalable in the distribution repositories.
 Installing Python pip on different systems is :ref:`documented here <Installation/python_pip>`.

 .. note:: for sure, the required Python packages should be made available in the Alignak repositories, but it is quite a lot of work and we do not have enough time for this... any help appreciated for this;)